LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

    - Attendee fields collect a first name, last name, email, and phone for each ticket.
 A "text me" and "email me" checkbox is included and checked by default.
 The first ticket autofills with the logged-in member's details.
 Phone numbers are automatically formatted as the user types.
    - Countdown timers run just like on the cart page.
 If a timer reaches zero the item is removed and totals update automatically.
    - The `tta_update_cart` AJAX endpoint returns updated markup for both the cart table and checkout summary so timers can refresh either view.
    - A total is calculated with any discount code applied.
 Payment details for ticket items are sent to `TTA_AuthorizeNet_API::charge()`.
 If a membership is in the cart, `TTA_AuthorizeNet_API::create_subscription()` is called to start the recurring payment.
+When tickets and a membership are checked out together, attendee details are still required for the tickets and the subscription is created in the same request.
 Checkout works even when no tickets are present.
    - On success, `TTA_Cart::finalize_purchase()` logs the transaction, stores each ticket's attendee info in the `tta_attendees` table, clears the cart tables, removes all discount codes, and triggers the `tta_checkout_complete` action.
 Inventory has already been reserved when items were added.

 4. **Cleanup**